jkamenik/jkamenik/README.md

 - 👋 Hi, I’m @jkamenik
 - 👀 I’m interested in Camping, Woodworking, the occational programming challenge.
-- 🌱 I’m currently learning to recreate period furniture.
+- 🌱 I’m currently learning to recreate period furniture 🪑 and AI.
 - 📫 How to reach me ... with a pole

-If you are interested in some of my other things then you can checkout my [notion space](https://john-kamenik.notion.site)

 <!---
 jkamenik/jkamenik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.